 [Stanza 8] sacred ark the terminology suggests the Old Testament ‘Ark of the Covenant’, the wooden structure which housed the sacred scriptures of the Jews or the Ark found in synagogues today; no religion is exempt from Kipling’s furious attack.
 Stanza 2 seemed to set an Egyptian scene, while stanza 11 could be Hindu.

-[Stanza 11] picket-pins pegs driven into the ground, used in tethering horses or in securing tents.
+[Stanza 11] picket-pins An Americanism; a stake or spike driven into the ground, for tethering animals.

 ©Mary Hamer 2007 All rights reserved